-In traditional surrogacy (otherwise known as “partial surrogacy” or “genetic surrogacy”), the embryo is created with the surrogate’s own egg, usually through some kind of IVF or artificial insemination process.
-After carrying and giving birth to the baby, she will have to go through an additional process to terminate her parental rights, as she will be the biological mother of the child.
+In traditional surrogacy, the embryo is created with the surrogate’s own egg, usually through intrauterine insemination (IUI).
+After carrying and giving birth to the baby, the surrogate will have to go through an additional process to terminate her parental rights, as she will be the biological mother of the child.
 Because of the emotional and legal complexities involved in traditional surrogacy, it is the less commonly used method of surrogacy today.

 Gestational surrogacy, on the other hand, is the new norm for intended parents and surrogates.
-In this type of surrogacy (also known as “full surrogacy” or “host surrogacy”), a surrogate does not use her own egg and, therefore, is not biologically related to the child she’s carrying.
-Typically, an embryo will be created by the intended parents (using a donated sperm or egg, if necessary) and will then be transferred to the surrogate’s uterus.
-If you work with American Surrogacy and many other surrogacy professionals, you will usually complete a gestational surrogacy.
+In this type of surrogacy, a surrogate does not use her own egg and, therefore, is not biologically related to the child she’s carrying.
+Typically, an embryo will be created by the intended parents (using a donated sperm or egg, if necessary) through in vitro fertilization (IVF) and will then be transferred to the surrogate’s uterus.
+If you work with American Surrogacy and most other surrogacy professionals, you will usually complete a gestational surrogacy.

 Gestational and Traditional Surrogacy: What's Right for Me?

-While gestational surrogacy is the recommended surrogacy process today, you will still have the choice between traditional surrogacy vs. gestational surrogacy as a prospective surrogate or intended parent.
+While gestational surrogacy is the recommended surrogacy process today, you will still have the choice between the two types of surrogacy.
 There are many pros and cons to each process, so it’s important that you fully research both types of surrogacy before deciding what’s right for you.

 Here are some things to consider: